adeishs/mgop/website.rst

 and `Microsoft Azure <https://azure.microsoft.com>`_.

 They do, however, provide more than web hosting.
-Actually, web hosting is just one the the plethora of services they offer.
+Actually, web hosting is just one of the plethora of services they offer.
 So, it could be overwhelming.

 In terms of flexibility, these services are the most flexible in